samd-systems/palo-alto-labs/Site-to-Site-IPsec-VPN-on-Palo-Alto-NGFW/README.md

 This lab demonstrates encrypted connectivity between two sites using a Palo Alto NGFW site-to-site IPsec VPN, with inter-site traffic routed through a tunnel interface and enforced by zone-based security policy.

-This lab is documented as a validated engineering case note rather than a configuration walkthrough.
+The content is documented as a validated engineering case note rather than a configuration walkthrough.

 ## Lab Objectives
 - Establish an IPsec site-to-site VPN between two isolated networks